skrivov/hp-rag/README.md

 # HP-RAG Evaluation Harness

 This repository evaluates Hyperlink-Driven Retrieval-Augmented Generation (HP-RAG) alongside a conventional FAISS-based vector retriever.
 Both systems ingest markdown contracts, retrieve relevant clauses, and feed them into an answer LLM so tariff and duty obligations can be extracted with high fidelity.
+Every contract question carries a GPT-5-generated ground-truth answer, and both retrievers are scored against that reference using DeepEval metrics.

 ## HP-RAG at a Glance
 HP-RAG combines a table-of-contents–aware SQLite store with an LLM selector that proposes the most relevant section paths before generation.
 This two-stage flow keeps retrieval grounded in document structure (titles, hierarchy, schedules) while preserving generative flexibility.
 The companion vector pipeline offers a semantic baseline using FAISS shards populated with real OpenAI embeddings.
 Because vector search relies on cosine similarity, long or multi-faceted contract questions tend to flatten the similarity surface, making exact clause retrieval harder—precisely where HP-RAG’s section-level filtering provides leverage.